sk8terboyz/RNG-Any/README.md

 *Random Number Generator*

 The random number generator is very simple in how it works.
 It will take the minimum and maximum numbers that the user wants to generate a number from.
-It will not work with negative numbers though.
-Whenever a negative number appears, the output will automatically be 1.
+This now works with negative numbers.

 *Coin Flip*